Bhavye2003Developer/RemoteFS/README.md

 - `ADD` - Create file or folder
 - `DELETE` - Remove file or folder
 - `DOWNLOAD` - Download file or folder

+**Security**

+- Passcode-based authentication protects against unauthorized access
+- Passcode is generated on server startup and displayed in CLI
+- Access is restricted to devices on the same local network

 ## License